-2017 \$ million 2016 \$ million Held-to-maturity debt securities - unlisted 556 552
+2018 \$ million 2017 \$ million Debt securities measured at amortised cost - unlisted 557 556

 In 2012, the Group acquired certain financial assets to replace the expired letter of credit arranged under one of the lease arrangements as pledge of the lease obligations (see note 14(e)).
 The financial assets matured on 31 August 2017 and the Group reinvested the principal proceeds into the same class of financial assets.
+Upon early termination of the respective lease arrangement during 2018, all these financial assets were released from pledge under the lease arrangement.